cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 ```
 1.Generate "chainID+relay+peer" combo, Pick up ONE random `chainID` in the myChains,
-according to the global time in the base of RelaySwitchTimeUnit, H = hash (time in RelaySwitchTimeUnit base + chain ID)
+according to the global time in the base of RelaySwitchTimeUnit, H = hash (RelaySwitchTimeUnit + chain ID)
 - call func PickupRelayAndPeer(H)
 - if the  RelaySwitchTimeUnit is odd number go voting;
 go to step (3); // 时间戳单数就投票
-else go to step (7); // it is educated working chain
+else go to step (7); // verify longest chain.

-3. GraphRelaySync( Relay, peerID, chainID, null, selector(field:=contractJSON)); if err go to (5)
+3. GraphRelaySync( Relay, peerID, chainID, null, selector(field:=contractJSON)); if err go to (6)
    myRelays[successed].add{this Relay}
-4. traverse history for states roots collection to get MutableRange.
+4. Collect 7 Days ago, full day roots.

-6. accounting the voting rule, pick up the mutable range root, 统计方法是所有的root的计权重，选最高，时间范围是从prune to mutable range。
+6. At midnight 0:00Am, accounting all the voting results for that day to get immutable block for tomorrow, 统计方法是所有的root的计权重，选最高。
 goto (1)

-// use  map[root string]Uint to count voting.
+7. if mutablerange is null, go to (9)

-7. graphRelaySync( Relay, peerID_A, chainID, null, selector(field:=contractJSON));
+graphRelaySync( Relay, peerID_A, chainID, null, selector(field:=contractJSON));
    if err= null, myRelays[successed].add{this Relay}
 8. if ok, then verify {
-if received StateRoot/contractJSON shows a more difficult chain than PreviousStateRoot/contractJSON/`difficulty` and future root/contract/json/ root timestamp is passed clock, 不能在未来再次预测未来, then verify this chain's transactions from the MutableRange. in the verify process,it will need `graphRelaySync` to get data from peerID_A;
+if received contractJSON shows a more difficult and future root/contract/json/ root timestamp is passed clock, 不能在未来再次预测未来, then verify this chain's transactions from the MutableRange, ;
 goto (9)
 }
   else {
   failed or err , if the (current time -  state time ) is bigger than MaxBlockTime, then generate a new state on own root, this will cause  miner = previous  miner to trigger voting, go to (9)
   };
        else go to step 1.